mjhea0/mjhea0.github.com/_posts/2017-12-07-dockerizing-a-react-app.markdown

 comments: true
 toc: true
 categories: [docker, react]
-keywords: "docker, react, reactjs, javascript, containerization, create-react-app, create react app"
+keywords: "docker, react, reactjs, javascript, containerization, create-react-app, create react app, multistage builds"
 description: "Let's look at how to Dockerize a React app."
 ---

 [Docker](https://www.docker.com/) is a technology that helps to speed up the development and deployment processes.
 If you're working with microservices, Docker makes it much easier to link together small, independent services.
 It also helps to eliminate environment-specific bugs since you can replicate your production environment locally.

 This tutorial demonstrates how to Dockerize a React app using the [Create React App](https://github.com/facebookincubator/create-react-app) generator.
-We'll specifically focus on setting up a development environment with code hot-reloading.
+We'll specifically focus on-

+1. setting up a development environment with code hot-reloading
+1. Configuring a production-ready image using multistage builds

 <div style="text-align:center;">
   <img src="/assets/img/blog/docker-logo.png" style="max-width: 100%; border:0; box-shadow: none;" alt="docker">